claudiol/ocpag-repo/README.md

 This tool does not create the tarball for you, but pre-baked packages are available below if you do not wish to execute your own.

+This tool will not assume simultaneous contiguous access to a destination image repository.
+This tool is used to produce local disk content only.

+This tool will not create or fill an image registry for you.

 Pre-Generated Bundles
 --------------